deepsquare-io/grid/docs/docs/03-deepsquare-grid/10-join-the-grid/20-clusterfactory/40-control-plane-configuration.md

          metallb.universe.tf/address-pool: slurm-controller-example-1-pool
    ```

-6. Let's configure the login node. **For stability reasons, we will choose to use a LoadBalancer service from Kubernetes to expose the SLURM login to the local network.
-This disables the `srun` command (run a command interactively) in the login node but does not block the `sbatch` command.
-If you want to launch jobs quickly on the login node, you can use `sbatch --wrap "command args"`.**
+6. Let's configure the SLURM login. **For stability reasons, we will choose to use a LoadBalancer service from Kubernetes to expose the SLURM login to the local network.
+This disables the `srun` command (run a command interactively) in the pod but does not block the `sbatch` command.
+If you want to launch jobs quickly on the SLURM login, you can use `sbatch --wrap "command args"`.**

    Add the following in the values file: